Quickstart

 "Back to task list."))))))

-Pay attention how we did use ROUTE-URL to get URL of the page with tasks list.
-If we would hardcode here something like /, then our applications URL become incorrect in case if this application will be mounted to the server using some prefix like /tasks/, but ROUTE-URL function will always give a correct path.
+Pay attention to how we used ROUTE-URL to get the URL of the page with the tasks list.
+If we hardcoded something like / here, then our application's URL would become incorrect in case this application is mounted to the server using some prefix like /tasks/, but the ROUTE-URL function will always give the correct path.

 New Route